AhliGeospasial/AhliGeospasial/README.md

-- 👋 Hi, I’m @AhliGeospasial or Geospatial in English
+- 👋 Hi, I’m @AhliGeospasial (in Bahasa Indonesia) or A Geospatial Expert in English
 - 👀 I’m interested in developing and contributing Geospatial science and technology to increase livelihood on Earth or other planets.
 - 🌱 I’m currently learning machine learning and advanced GIS to develop a unique signature application.
 - 💞️ I’m looking to collaborate on building several methods or apps for many areas, such as global dynamic, spatio-temporal analysis, and research studies